Owning a home is a big investment. If you’re like most people, your home is the most expensive thing you’ll ever buy.

 Before you apply for any loan, there are a few home equity loan tips you can use to ensure you get the best possible rate.

 - Make sure you’re getting a loan for the right reason.
 Before you begin the process of getting a second mortgage, make sure it’s worth it.
 Fixing up your house is an excellent reason to get a home equity loan since the interest payments will be tax-deductible.

 - If you can, wait a few months and work to boost your credit score.
 If you can pay down your credit cards and catch up on overdue bills before applying, you may be able to boost your credit score significantly and reduce your interest rates.

 - Aim for a healthy LTV.
-LTV, or Loan-to-Value, is the ratio of your loan amount to your equity in your home.
-Aim to take out a loan that's less than 80% of your equity to keep payments manageable and avoid high debt-to-income ratios.
+LTV, or Loan-to-Value, is the ratio of your loan amount to the equity in your home.
+Aim to take out a loan that’s less than 80% of your equity to keep payments manageable and avoid high debt-to-income ratios.

 Home Equity Loan Alternatives

 If a home equity loan doesn’t seem to fit your needs, don’t worry.
 A couple of easy alternatives to these loans will let you access your equity quickly and easily.